abriljordan/ga_blog/docs/working-with-dashboard/create.md

 3. In the `Caption` field, type the new name for the indicator.
 You may also want to put some information in the `Info` text field.
 4. Click `Update` to apply changes.

 ## Cohort
-1. Go to: main dashboard.
+1. Create cohort file for uploading (csv or excel).
-2. Click on the `Upload Cohort` button located in the set of controls just above the sections.
-You will be presented with a new set of controls.
+2. Navigate to the dashboard and click `Upload Cohort` located just above the sections.
+A new user interface will appear to help you upload cohort.
-3. In the `Details` section, upload the CSV or excel file.
-Once you’re done, click the `Next` button.
+3. In the `Details` section, upload the .csv or excel file.
+4. Once you’re done, click `Next`.
-4. In the `Student details and dataset` section, fill in the required fields, namely, Type, Cohort Name, Filter, Import Type.
+5. In the `Student Details and Dataset` section, fill in the required fields.
-5. Once you’re done, click `Submit`.
+6. Once you’re done, click `Submit`.

 If it was successful, a message should display informing the file was uploaded.

-Tip: To help you identify required fields, a red asterisk to the left of the field label indicates that the field must be entered before you can submit.

 ## Chart
 ### Change chart color
 Maybe your indicator needs a little something else to make it more impactful.
 You can change the color of your chart.
 1. Choose the chart that you want to change.
 Click the `Gear` button and choose `Change Color`.
 2. Click on the color that you want to change and pick the color scheme you want.
 3. Once you’re done, click the `Update` button.